petershin/liferay-learn/docs/dxp/latest/en/site-building/publishing-tools/publications/collaborating-on-publications.md

    ![Search for and select the desired users.](./collaborating-on-publications/images/04.png)

-1. Click on *Send* to add the users to the publication.
+1. Click *Send* to add the users to the publication.

 Invited users are notified and can begin collaborating on the publication.